Blast away the QBIQS, one block at a time!

 LAST UPDATE: April 16th 2017

-The MSX port of this game is being handled by Fernando Lopez Ostenero.
+The MSX port of this game was done by Fernando López Ostenero.

 |Manual||No work done so far.|